quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/flashcards/10A008---Computational-Physics---Rubin-H_-Landau/1cprh_part33_12.10_Shors_Fac.md

 Quantum Phase Estimation (QPE) is a subroutine used in Shor’s algorithm to estimate the period of a function.

 Background context:
 The Quantum Fourier Transform (QFT) and its inverse are crucial components of QPE.
-The goal is to estimate the phase of an eigenvalue from which we can derive the order \( r \).
+The goal is to estimate the phase of an eigenvalue from which we can derive the order $r$.

 :p What does the `qpe` function do?
 ??x